CursedWizard/react-native-navigation-bottom-sheet/README.md

 Returns a boolean indicating whether the bottom sheet is opened or not.

+## :clipboard: Todo

+The project is still in development and here's a list of features / fixes i am planning to address:

+- [ ] add decay animation for scrolling
+- [ ] add support for FlatList and SectionList (wrapper around these functions)
+- [ ] add more options for customization
+- [ ] add an option to dynamically change opacity of the bottom sheet
+- [ ] add dedicated support for horizontal scrolling inside the bottom sheet
+- [ ] explore new ways to optimize animations and loading of the bottom sheet

+Feel free to suggest your own ideas.

-## :bug: ​Found a bug?
+## :bug: ​Something doesn't work?

-Don't hesitate to file an issue about any kind of malfunction you experienced while using the bottom sheet.
+Don't hesitate to file an issue about any kind of malfunction you experienced.
+You can also DM me by my email imaginary.loyalist@gmail.com

 ## :book: License